JetBrains/intellij-sdk-docs/topics/reference_guide/project_wizard.md

 No extension point needs to be registered.
 Refer to [SmallTalk module type](https://github.com/bulenkov/RedlineSmalltalk/blob/master/src/st/redline/smalltalk/module/RsModuleType.java) to see how [`JavaModuleBuilder`](upsource:///java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) can be derived.

+> Starting with the 2022.1 release, IntelliJ-based IDEs use the refreshed project wizard and some module builder base classes return `false` from `isAvailable()` when the new wizard is enabled.
+> If your module builder is not visible in 2022.1, make sure that your `ModuleBuilder.isAvailable()` returns `true`.
+>
+{type="note"}

 ### Implementing Module Builder Listener

 Module builder listener reacts on a new module creation, which could be done either as a part of the project creation process, or as adding a new module to the already existing project.